Tel3text/unity-plexus-effect/_posts/2020-10-12-nlp_summit.md

 4. Scope down relentlessly: simplify the problem until it is the simplest useful version
 5. Create a data model: Joel prefers a typed representation using NamedTuple over pandas for NLP datasets, since those often do not come in a tabular structure but rather have a one-to-many relationship, e.g. one line of text has multiple labels or named entities
 6. Explore and clean your data: don't spend ages here but do the necessary cleanup
+7. Get labels: either from the dataset or create labels yourself using Prodigy or [Snorkel](https://www.snorkel.ai/)
+8. Choose a really simple model and adapt it just enough to work on your problem, e.g. spaCy's off-the-shelf text classification model
+9. Train the model and evaluate on a hold out set using the right metrics
+10. Build a very simple demo web app with a text field and functionality to return predictions.
+[Streamlit](https://www.streamlit.io/) makes is extremely easy
+11. Take a risk and give the demo to customers.
+If they like it, build a production version.
+If not go back and improve the PoC.

+Christine Gerpheide, CTO at [Bespoke](https://www.be-spoke.io/index.html), presented two case studies about taking NLP from research to production.
+After giving a crash course on building chatbots, Christine walked us through the steps Bespoke takes before putting NLP models in production:
+1. Identify opportunities for applying machine learning.
+It's ok to use simple methods at this stage, e.g. pattern matching using regular expression
+2. Do research, then build a prototype.
+Benchmark different approaches, e.g. baseline vs. custom development vs. cloud service
+3. Have a go/no go meeting.
+Decide if there is potential and which approach to follow
+4. Build a Minimum Viable Product and test it on a sub-set of users to get real feedback
+5. Improve based on feedback, clean up the code and roll-out to all users

+The other use case presented was predictive typing.
+Christine also spent some time talking about the advantages of using in-house machine learning development rather than commercial services.
+Among them were the possibility to customize models, inspect how models are behaving and better control of model outputs.

+Moshe Wasserblat, NLP & DL Research Manager at the [Intel AI Lab](https://www.intel.com/content/www/us/en/artificial-intelligence/overview.html), gave a talk on the efficient use of deep learning in production.
+Given the size and computational cost of recent transformer-based language models (think of T5, Turing-NLG and especially GPT-3) it is important to also consider the practicality of implementing these models in production.
+There are several attempts to make transformer models smaller, such as quantization, pruning, early prediction, weight sharing or distillation.
+[DistilBERT](https://arxiv.org/abs/1910.01108) from huggingface is 40% smaller and 60% faster than BERT, while maintaining 97% of its language understanding capabilities.
+Other even smaller yet powerful transformer models are [MobileBERT](https://arxiv.org/abs/2004.02984), [TinyBERT](https://arxiv.org/abs/1909.10351) and [aLBERT](https://arxiv.org/abs/1909.11942), which are easier to fine-tune and deploy.
+For extreme compression and inference speed up, it is even possible to distil BERT into simpler models like LSTMs, CNNs or CBOW models.
+Personally I am very excited about the topic of making state-of-the-art NLP models more efficient for practical purposes.
+There is more to come at the [SustaiNLP](https://sites.google.com/view/sustainlp2020/home) workshop at [EMNLP 2020](https://2020.emnlp.org/).

+Thanks for reading!
+Please let me know your feedback!